North vs South: Which New Zealand island should you visit?

 If you’re planning a trip to New Zealand, you’re probably wondering how best to divide your time — if you only have time to visit one island, which one should you choose?

-A heads up: This page contains affiliate links, which means I may make a small commission if you buy something after clicking on those links.
+Disclosure: This page contains affiliate links, which means I may make a small commission if you buy something after clicking on those links.
 Thanks for your support.

-Comparing both islands; the differences in a nutshell:
+Comparing both islands; the differences in a nutshell

 Is the North Island or the South Island better to visit?